crazyantlabs/sftptogo-docs/docs/billing-and-invoices/billing.md

 2. Scroll to the billing section and click **Open your billing portal**.

 :::caution
-Durin trial, please reach out to us to change your plan.
+During trial, please reach out to us to change your plan.
 If you change it in the billing portal, your credit card will be charged.
 :::